archive alert From the DukeHealth.org archives. Content may be out of date.

 Duke surgeons performed the first DCD heart transplant in the U.S. in December 2019.
 Others have been completed at Duke and around the country since.
 However, this was the first time the process was used in a child.

 "This is a landmark achievement for children with end-stage heart failure,” said Joseph Turek, MD, PhD, chief of pediatric cardiac surgery at Duke who helped retrieve the donated organs.
-Nick Andersen, MD, and Jacob Schroder, MD, director of Duke's heart transplant program, led the eight-hour surgery, which also included a team of four nurses.
+Duke heart transplant surgeon Jacob Schroder, MD, helped lead the eight-hour surgery, which also included a team of four nurses.

 "It’s heartbreaking that children die while waiting for a heart transplant," said Dr. Schroder.
 "Every advancement that makes more hearts available is one that saves lives.
 We are eager to explore all options that give children and their families hope.”